diferdin/MessageStore/Readme.txt

 Hi and thanks for taking the time to look at this.
 I'd be very much interested in your feedback.

-Some aspects of the application were not addressed in the specs, hence I took some assumptions, and made some choice, that hopefully make sense and meet your favour.
+In the course of development of the test I took some assumptions and made some choices that hopefully make sense and will meet your favour.
 I thought to mention them explicitly as they may clarify my choices in the application:

 - JSON in specs: the JSON examples in the specs miss the double quotes in the values.
 I have worked on the assumption of that being a typo, after all that JSON results not well-formed upon parsing.